 The solid or dotted lines in the org chart and between the other three pillars reflect the meridians in the body.
 When the energy of the company is not flowing well between those four pillars, the performance of the organization begins to suffer.

 While there are many things that could cause an organization, or even just a subset (think line of business, department or team) of an organization to suffer, for the sake of example let's follow a few through a treatment plan:

 So how do we get back to an organization with positive, proactive energy coursing through the meridians to and throughout the four pillars?
 Take a look at the checklist below to see if your firm, department or team is falling short in any one of these areas.

 It's a lot, I know.
 But you'll get there just like I did after 12 weeks of physical therapy and 16 weeks of acupuncture.
 Examine where you are, develop a roadmap of where you want to go, and outline the plan you'll take to get there.
 Make sure to refine it along the way as the business evolves, and you learn from mistakes.
 Need some help?
-We'd be happy to guide you, just reach out to us here!
+We'd be happy to guide you.
+Reach out to our team here at C5 Insight!

 The complementary paper includes over 12 years of research, recent survey results, and CRM turnaround success stories.